-August 2021 marks my 20-year anniversary as a full-time trader (and investor).
+August 2021 marks my 20-year anniversary as a full-time trader (and investor) and I have learned a few trading lessons.
 I started trading when I was laid off after the dot com bubble and being dumped by my girlfriend.
-I thought this was a perfect time to follow my passion and start trading.
+I thought this was a perfect time to follow my passion and start trading (and investing).
 It could only go one way, and that was up!

 First, a few words about my trading: